Ashwin7867/go-kafka-retrier/README.md

 ## Code Structure:

- 1. config/config.go: Handles loading and parsing configuration from the environment.
+ - config/config.go: Handles loading and parsing configuration from the environment.
- 2. retrier/retrier.go: Implements the retry mechanism and message processing logic.
+ - retrier/retrier.go: Implements the retry mechanism and message processing logic.
- 3. retrier/handler.go: Manages message consumption and retry handling.
+ - retrier/handler.go: Manages message consumption and retry handling.

 ## Summary:
-The kafka-retrier package improves the stability and efficiency of Kafka message handling in Go applications by providing a robust retry mechanism and DLQ handling.
+The go-kafka-retrier package improves the stability and efficiency of Kafka message handling in Go applications by providing a robust retry mechanism and DLQ handling.
 By integrating this package, you can ensure that unprocessable messages are managed effectively, contributing to the overall reliability of your message processing system.